LincaMarius/ISAP-1_Schematic/README.md

 Initially, I used Altium Designer to design the Schematic and PCB.

-But so that they can be viewed and possibly edited by anyone, I put the KiCAD-edited version on GitHub because this program is free and can be used freely by anyone.
+But, so that this schematic can be viewed and possibly edited by anyone, I put the version edited with KiCAD on GitHub, because this program is free and can be freely used by anyone.

 The implemented schematic will be almost identical to the original one of the SAP-1 Computer.